Ho Sin Hang: Philanthropy

 Ho was the founder and director of several middle and primary schools, donating many scholarships.
 In 1970, he founded the S. H. Ho Foundation to support charitable causes in China and overseas, including regional construction, education, medical services, scientific research and the training of new talent.
 In 1974, he founded the Hang Seng School of Commerce.

-In 1980, following the reform and opening of mainland China, Ho found his former employee Chen Zhenxia (陳震夏) in Shanghai.
+In 1980, following the reform and opening up of mainland China, Ho found his former employee Chen Zhenxia (陳震夏) in Shanghai.
 Chen had kept HK$10,000 in Ho's trust when the two lost contact in 1949 due to the Communist takeover of China.
 After three decades of Ho's management, the value of the funds had risen to $120 million.
 Following Ho's advice, Chen used two-thirds of the windfall to establish the Huaxia Foundation dedicated to the cause of education and health in China and Hong Kong.
 Ho also donated HK$20 million to help establish the business school of Zhongshan University in Guangzhou.